nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 ### Isolation: New vs. Existing Consumers

-It is almost always better to create a new, dedicated Kafka consumer for the backfill.
-This is critical for safety, because:
+Create a new, dedicated Kafka consumer for the backfill.
+This provides:

-* **Isolation:** Isolating the high-volume, low-priority backfill traffic from the live production topic.
-This prevents a backfill from causing lag and impacting real-time processing.
+* **Safety:** Isolate high-volume backfill traffic from the live production topic to prevent lag
-* **Control:** Separate control of the consumer to manage its pace to avoid overwhelming the service and its database.
+* **Control:** Manage processing pace to avoid overwhelming the service and database

 ### Zero-Downtime Rebuilds: The Versioned Data Swap